Veta Enhancements for Material Delivery Management System (MDMS) Standardized Platform and Web Conversion

 Summary

 Many States have been piloting the Material Delivery Management System (MDMS)(an expanded form of E-Ticketing) since 2015.
-The increased use of this technology has been accelerating due to the impact of COVID-19 since 2020.
+The increased use of this technology has been accelerating since 2020, primarily due to the impact of COVID-19.
 A draft AASHTO provisional practice has been established to assist with the standardization of data block naming conventions, data elements, data exports, addressing centralized suppliers’ needs, and more.
 There are currently more than 15 vendors providing varying levels of solutions for the MDMS technology.
-As with ride quality (smoothness), intelligent compaction (IC), paver mounted thermal profiling (PMTP), dielectric profile system (DPS), a standardized platform is needed to view the MDMS data regardless of the MDMS vendors used on the contracts.
-There could potentially be multiple MDMS platforms that an inspector is required to navigate on a given contract depending upon which MDMS each subcontractor elects to utilize (e.g., a different MDMS for asphalt, concrete, aggregate, milling, etc.).
+As with ride quality (smoothness), intelligent compaction (IC), paver-mounted thermal profiling (PMTP), dielectric profile system (DPS), a standardized platform is needed to view the MDMS data, regardless of the MDMS vendors used on the contracts.
+There could potentially be multiple MDMS platforms that an inspector is required to navigate on a given contract, depending upon which MDMS each subcontractor elects to utilize (e.g., a different MDMS for asphalt, concrete, aggregate, milling, etc.).

 The project objective is to develop a Veta Web that can be a standardized web platform to integrate all MDMS-related data in a standardized format.
-Additionally, a web platform will also provide a near-real-time platform for viewing the IC, PMTP, and DPS data to identify workmanship issues.
+Additionally, a web platform will provide a near-real-time view of IC, PMTP, and DPS data to identify workmanship issues.
 Currently, this information can only be viewed post-processed with the desktop version of Veta.
-The project objective was expanded to support GPR data under Amendment No. 2.

 Project Tasks